-Well, I know it's just a couple minutes early yet, but, I was going to spend this ten minutes before class working on a few more of your names, because I'm not very good at it yet.
-And of course, the fact that we didn't have class on Monday meant that I forgot everything I learned as of last Friday!
+I know it's just a couple of minutes early yet, but I was going to spend this 10 minutes before class working on a few more of your names because I'm not very good at it yet.
+And of course, the fact that we didn't have class on Monday meant that I forgot everything I learned as of last Friday.
+So, forgive me, we've had a little computer problem, but I think we're all set to go, at least fairly soon.

-So, forgive me; we've had a little computer problem, but I think we're all set to go, at least fairly soon.
-We were also going to sing today, by way of starters, but it wouldn't be a pretty sound, as you can probably tell right now.
-So, if you don't mind, I'll put that off until next time, and perhaps I'll have a voice that sings, as opposed to croaks a little bit.
+We're also going to sing today, by way of starters.
+But it wouldn't be a pretty sound, as you can probably tell right now.
+So if you don't mind, I'll put that off till next time.

+And perhaps I'll have a voice that sings as opposed to croaks a little bit.
 Instead, in a moment, I'm going to start us out by reading parts of Psalm 104, which has everything to do with creation.
-And, as you may remember if you've done your reading for today, we are talking about creation today, so this fits in very well.
+And as you may remember, if you've done your reading for today, we are talking about creation today.